chaoscarnival/chaos-workshop-guide-2023/README.md

 #### Activity

-- Upon "Launch Experiment", select the appropriate chaos infrastructure (connected in the previous steps) & provide the appropriate `App Namespace` in the `Target Application` section of each individual faults.
-The app labels are already pre-configured to target carts, shipping and ad services.
+- Upon "Launch Experiment", select the appropriate chaos infrastructure (connected in the previous steps) & provide the appropriate `App Namespace` (namespace corresponding to the sandbox env) and `App Label` (app=cartservice, app=paymentservice, app=adservice, respectively) in the `Target Application` section of each individual faults.
 Proceed to run the chaos experiment.

 #### Expected Result